alongidron/molgurath_wiki/character/molgurath.md

-# Monstrum Wiki
+# molgurath Wiki

-## Monstrum
+## molgurath
 ---
 #### - Age: unknown
 #### - Creator: unknown

 ---

-Monstrum has six moons: red, blue, purple, dark, white, and gray.
+molgurath has six moons: red, blue, purple, dark, white, and gray.
 The red moon appears once every 1,000,000 years for a month, causing chaos and distraction when it appears in the sky.
 It also increases the power of blood and fire magic users.

 The blue moon appears once every 10,000 years for a week or when it has been summoned, the blue moon raises the water levels and increases the power of water, ice, and  lightning magic users